Azure/Industrial-IoT/docs/modules/publisher-commandline.md

     --mm FullSamples and --me Json
     --mm PubSub and --me Json
     --mm FullNetworkMessages and --me Json
-    --mm Samples and --me Uadp
-    --mm FullSamples and --me Uadp
     --mm PubSub and --me JsonGzip
     --mm FullNetworkMessages and --me JsonGzip
     --mm PubSub and --me JsonReversible